 This means that the maintenance charges can be collected from the apartment residents in three ways – fixed maintenance charges, variable maintenance charges or the combination of both.

-The management should decide how they want to collect the maintenance charges from all flats of the society.
+The management should decide how they want to collect the maintenance charges from all flats of society.

 The members of the committee also have to decide the number of times the billing of these charges has to be done.
 In our country, a housing society can levy these maintenance charges monthly, quarterly, Bi-Annually and Annually.
 The frequency of paying these dues also depends on the willingness if the apartment members.